Metonymi/we3tasks/README.md

  # Data Assembly

- To see how the datasets are employed, run
+ To see how the datasets are employed, examine and run

  ``` bash
  python scripts/20newsgroup_assembly.py